aplteam/Tatin/docs/PackageConfiguration.md

      README.md
 ```

-In this case, the `source` in the package could become `APLSource/Goo` while `Admin` and `TestCases` are most likely not copied over into the package.
+In this case, the `source` in the package could become `APLSource/Goo` because`Admin` and `TestCases` do not have to be part of the package.

-##### The default

-You can define a default for `source` in the user settings file.
-The default will be used when a new package is created.

-If you don't do this and the new package is managed by Cider then Tatin's `source` property` falls back to Cider's `source` property.

 #### tags

-A simple text vector, possibly empty (though that is not recommended), that should contain a comma-separated list of tags (keywords).
+A simple text vector with a comma-separated list of tags (keywords).
 These can be helpful to filter packages when searching for a solution to a particular problem.

 `tags` must not be empty if you wish to publish a package to a Tatin server because such a package would not be accepted by the server.

 Tags should only be related to the problems one can solve with a particular package.
-There is no need to specify the platform since they have their own properties: `os_lin`, os_mac`, `os_win`.
+There is no need to specify the platform since they have their own properties: `os_lin`, `os_mac`, `os_win`.
 Those got introduced with version 0.81.0.

 There is also no point in adding tags like "dyalog" or "apl" to a package: Tatin is a Dyalog APL package manager...